Lifestyle Strategies for Atrial Fibrillation

 Get treated

-Treatment for AFib is imperative to reduce your risk for stroke.
+It is very important to treat AFib to reduce your risk for stroke.

 Commit to a heart-healthy lifestyle

-The good news is that you can greatly reduce by making healthy changes and treating your medical conditions as instructed.
+The good news: You can lower your risk by making healthy lifestyle changes and treating your medical conditions as instructed.

 Access our patient information sheets on how to live a heart-healthy lifestyle.